trunk-io/docs/check/configuration/supported/terraform.md

 # Terraform

-Terraform is a formatter for infra.
+Terraform is a formatter for Terraform.

 You can enable the Terraform plugin with